In mid-80's, the Ministry of Education decided to

 more expensive computers but with disk operating system.

 The new computer had to be cheap, ZX Spectrum compatible and able to be easy produced and repaired.

-In 1986, Ministry confirmed Junior design, created by engineers from Technical University in Poznań, and directed it to production in Elwro factory, Wrocław.
+In 1986, Ministry confirmed Junior design, created by engineers from Technical University in Poznan and directed it to production in Elwro factory, Wroclaw.

 The computer was cheap in manufacturing.
 Many components came from Elwro warehouses, already made for something totally different.
-For example outside case of Elwro 800 Junior is the case of "Elwirka" toy electronic piano, produced earlier by Elwro.
+For example outside case of Elwro 800 Junior is the case of "Elwirka" toy electronic piano, produced earlier by Elwro until 1990s (look at the bottom of this page).
 The computer was cheap, but it had better capabilities than Spectrum.

 Designers added a network based on serial communication, parallel port, floppy disk thru network support and support for CP/J operating system - a CP/M clone, designed especially for network appliances.
 In 1987 first units were shipped to schools.
 After lots of problems especially with network and floppy drives, computers became an useful aid in IT teaching.